asrvd/syntaxify/README.md

         app.run(debug=True)
     ```

-* Once your backend is ready, you can start building the extension and connect your backend to it, Since the extension code is a bit complex, it would be unnecessary to include it here, but the source code can be seen \[here\](https://github.com/asrvd/syntaxify)
+* Once your backend is ready, you can start building the extension and connect your backend to it, Since the extension code is a bit complex, it would be unnecessary to include it here, but the source code can be seen [here](https://github.com/asrvd/syntaxify).

 ## Usage

 Here comes the most interesting part, you can use the extension right in your browser and it takes just a few steps.

-* Clone the \[Syntaxify GitHub Repository\]() locally using git CLI or downloading it as zip file.
+* Clone the [Syntaxify GitHub Repository](https://github.com/asrvd/syntaxify) locally using git CLI or downloading it as zip file.

 * Inside the repository, you would see a `dist` folder.
 That's the extension that we need to load.